wenext-limited/pr-agent/docs/docs/tools/improve.md

 ![improve](https://codium.ai/images/pr_agent/improve.png){width=512}

-As can be seen, a single table comment has a significantly smaller PR footprint.
-We recommend this mode for most cases.
-Also note that collapsible are not supported in _Bitbucket_.
-Hence, the suggestions can only be presented in Bitbucket as code comments.

 #### Manual more suggestions
 To generate more suggestions (distinct from the ones already generated), for git-providers that don't support interactive checkbox option, you can manually run: